laras126/class_directory/readme.txt

 Level 1
 -------
-1. Make links a different color when hovered over
+ok 1.
+Make links a different color when hovered over
-2. Add a border to your profile pic
-3. Embed your favorite YouTube video
+2. Add a border to your profile pic ok 3.
+Embed your favorite YouTube video
 4. Commit and push changes